akash-network/node/ethereum/_docs/design.md

 #### Go App

-* Gets internal transactons from Master contract
-* Creates records for addresses of all Deploy Client and Provider transactions
-* Creates records for the state of all found Client and Provider transactions
-* Iterates through unmatched Provder contracts searching for a matching Client contract
-* Order matching precedence is closest match then time
-* Calls the `match` function on the Master contract for the matched contracts
+* Operator: Master contract maintainer
-* Waits for a new Ethereum block and repeates this process
+* Algorithm
+  ** Gets internal transactons from the Master contract ** Creates records for addresses of all deploy Client and Provider transactions ** Creates records for the state of all found Client and Provider contracts ** Iterates through unmatched Provder contracts searching for a matching Client contract ** Order matching precedence is closest match then time ** Calls a matching function on the Master contract for the matched contracts ** Waits for a new Ethereum block and repeates this process

+#### Seeding server

+Operatior: anyone
+* Seeds encrypted client manifests

 ### Web Client

-* For users and datacenters to Deploy Client or Provider contracts
+* For users and datacenters to deploy Client or Provider contracts
+* For users to interact with deployed contracts
-* Integrates with Metamask for transaction signing
+* Integrates with Metamask for web3 access and ETH account management
-* Encrypts and seeds deployment manifest
+* Sign and encrypts then sends deployment manifest to the seeding server
-* Looks up users in-progress contracts by ETH address
+* Looks up a users in-progress contracts
-* Lists unmatched contracts
-* For users to interact with their contract
+* Lists unmatched contracts, so a client or provider can choose to create an order specifically to match it.

 ## Contracts

 ### Master

-We choose to deploy all Provider and Client contracts from a single Master contract in order to have the ability for programmatic contract discovery.
-If users deploy their own Provider or Client contracts we will not know where they are.
+We choose to deploy all Provider and Client contracts from a single Master contract in order programmaticly discover Client and Provider contracts.
+The Master contract is deployed and Maintained by Overclock Labs.

 #### Functions

-The master contract is deployed and Maintained by Overclock Labs The master contract has two functions anyone can call and one function only the maintainer can call
+##### deployClient

+* Deploys a Client contract
+* Callable by anyone

 ##### deployProvider

 * Deploys a Provider contract
 * Callable by anyone

-##### deployClient

-* Deploys a Client contract
-* Callable by anyone

-##### match
+##### matchContracts

 * Matches a Provider contract with a Client contract.
-Matches must be done on a first come first serve basis.
-The only way to guarantee this is to restrict the parties which are allowed to match the Provider and Client contracts.
-The result of the matching is publicly viewable on the blockchain, therefore there is no risk that the maintainer can secretly give preference to certain orders without the potential of being exposed.

 * Callable by the maintainer

+### Client

+Extended by Ownable, Parameterized

+#### State Variables

+##### matchedProvider

+* The address of the matched Provider contract

+##### matchStartTime

+* The time the contract was matched

+##### totalBilled

+* The total amount the Client has sent to the matched Provider

+#### manifest

+* The magnet link to the encrypted manifest

+#### Functions

+##### matchProvider

+* Matches with a Provider
+* Takes service level parameters from the Provider contract

+##### bill

+* Sends unsettled balance to the matched Provider

+##### withdrawl

+* Maintainer can withdrawl ETH from the contract

+##### reset

+* resets fields allowing for the contract to be re-matched with a Provider

+##### cancel

+* Cancel the contract

+##### providerCancel

+* Allows the matched Provider to cancel the contract

 ### Provider

 Extended by: Ownable, Parameterized, Matchable, Cancelable, Payable, BadActor

-#### State Varaibles:
+#### State Variables:

 ##### matchedClient